zannabianca1997/dices/man/pages/introduction.md

 >> axe_damage()
 19
 ```
 Those parentheses remind you of functions?
-They should, because they are full-blown *closures*, that you can leverage for parametrized throws (see `help("closures")`).
+They should, because they are full-blown *closures*, that you can leverage for parametrized throws (see [closures](man://closures)).
 For example:
 ```dices
 >> let throw_with_advantage = |modifier| 2d20kh1 + modifier